marzooqy/anycrc/README.md

 35
 ```

-The CRC will be computed in parallel if the input is large enough.
+The CRC will be computed in parallel when the input is large enough.
 If you want to disable parallelism, use:

 ```python
 >>> anycrc.set_parallel(False)